-FDA revives federal effort to ban menthol cigarettes
+U.S. vows again to ban menthol flavor in cigarettes, cigars

 About a third of all cigarettes sold in the U.S. are menthol and its elimination would be a huge blow to tobacco companies, including Altria and Reynolds American, maker of the leading menthol brands, Newport and Kool.
 With the slow decline of smoking, tobacco companies have been diversifying into alternative products, including electronic cigarettes and tobacco pouches.
 But those ventures still account for a tiny slice of industry sales.

+A spokeswoman for Reynolds American said the company would submit evidence countering FDA’s proposal.

+“Published science does not support regulating menthol cigarettes differently from non-menthol,” she said in a statement.

-An Altria spokesman said in a statement ahead of the announcement that “criminalizing menthol” would have “serious unintended consequences.”
+An Altria spokesman said in a statement that “criminalizing menthol” would have “serious unintended consequences.”

-Smoking can cause cancer, strokes and heart attacks and is blamed for 480,000 annual deaths.
-About 14% of Americans smoke cigarettes, with rates roughly even between white and Black populations.
+Smoking can cause cancer, strokes and heart attacks and is blamed for 480,000 deaths each year in the U.S. About 14% of Americans smoke cigarettes, with rates roughly even between white and Black populations.
 But Black smokers are less likely to successfully quit, a trend that the U.S. Surgeon General and others have attributed to menthol cigarettes.

 Menthol occurs naturally in mint plants.
 Known for its cooling effect, the chemical is used in cough drops and other medicines.
 Cigarette makers began adding the chemical in the 1920s after realizing it reduced the throat hit of cigarettes.